 6. Deployment

 Configure a remote server and release the cloud-based inventory management solution.
-Test the application in a real-world environment and maintain the cloud infrastructure to ensure the maximum IMS uptime.
+Test the application in a real-world environment and maintain the cloud infrastructure to ensure the maximum IMS uptime with proper account configuration.

 Output artifacts | Involved roles |